LeoDog896/jsnow/README.md

 ### Development

-Run `npm run dev` to start automatically building the site.
+Run `yarn dev` to start automatically building the site.

 ### Building

-Run `npm run build` to build the site.
-It will output to `dist/`.
+Run `yarn build` to build the site.
+It will output to `build/`.

 ## License